Careers education at Dorin Park aims to fully support our young people as they transition to college, apprenticeship or employment.

 Careers and college options are introduced as early as Key Stage 3 through the Personal, Health, Social and Citizenship Education (PSHCE) programme.
 Introducing the college and careers options early encourages our learners to see moving on from Dorin Park as a positive thing, the next step to becoming an adult.

-Oak class (KS5) also have the opportunity to visit colleges and partake in student activities every Friday morning (where possible); this removes some of the worry surrounding college as they become familiar with college layouts and college communities.
+Pupils in Key Stages 4 and 5 may also have the opportunity to visit colleges and partake in lessons every Thursday (where possible); this removes some of the worry surrounding college as they become familiar with college layouts and college communities.

 In addition to identifying potential paths to college, learners receive teaching in skills that will have increased importance in the future: skills such as preparing for interviews, being interviewed, basic first aid and CPR, job/college applications and writing CVs.

-Alongside taught careers lessons, learners in Key Stage 5 also have workplace experience and education that helps them to identify areas of interest and the expectations of working life.
+Alongside taught careers lessons, learners in Key Stages 4 and 5 also have workplace experience and education that helps them to identify areas of interest and the expectations of working life.

 According to pupil need, providers are invited into school to talk to pupils about courses and careers on offer.